shefreenkaur/COMP371_Project/README.md

 ### 🔹 Part 3: User Interface Development
 **Assigned to: Samardeep**

-This part is responsible for building the graphical user interface using Java Swing.
+This part is responsible for developing the graphical user interface using Java Swing.

 Includes:
 - GUI layouts for key modules like Reservations, Rooms, Inventory, and Billing